-3. Graduate School Requirements and Policies
+3. Division of Graduate Studies Requirements and Policies

-GRADUATE SCHOOL LOCATION.
-The Graduate School is located in 170 Susan Campbell Hall.
+DIVISION OF GRADUATE STUDIES LOCATION.
+The Division of Graduate Studies is located in 170 Susan Campbell Hall.
 The office hours are 8:00-12:00 and 1:00-5:00 Monday through Friday.
 The phone number is (541) 346-5129.
-The Graduate School web site is http://gradschool.uoregon.edu.

-PETITIONING FOR A WAIVER OF GRADUATE SCHOOL ACADEMIC POLICIES.
+PETITIONING FOR A WAIVER OF DIVISION OF GRADUATE STUDIES ACADEMIC POLICIES.

 Graduate students may file a petition requesting a waiver of an academic policy or requirement.
-The student should use the general petition form found in the Graduate School website.
-(This form can be found by typing "petition" into the Graduate School's search engine.)
+The student should use the general petition form found on the Division of Graduate Studies website.
 On the petition the student must state the exception being requested and a detailed explanation for why the student is seeking the exception.
 The petition must also have supporting statements from the student's adviser and head of department.

-Once the petition has been reviewed by the student's academic department, the petition is then submitted to the Graduate School for review.
-The Graduate School reviews the exception being requested within the context of the educational purpose the regulation in question was developed to serve.
+Once the petition has been reviewed by the student's academic department, the petition is then submitted to the Division of Graduate Studies for review.
+The Division of Graduate Studies reviews the exception being requested within the context of the educational purpose the regulation in question was developed to serve.
 Petitions are seldom granted if the only reason given is to save the student from inconvenience or expense.